anphonic/ej2-aspnetmvc-docs/src/maps/maps/legend.md

 ### Legend for items excluded from color mapping

-The legend can be enabled for items excluded from the color mapping using the `Color` property in `MapsColorMapping` class.
-Refer to the "**population_density**" data which demonstrates the population density of some countries.
+The legend can be enabled for items excluded from the color mapping using the `Color` property in `MapsColorMapping`.
+Refer to the **population_density** data which demonstrates the population density of some countries.

 ```sh
  [